swissmarley/openai-suite/README.md

 **Set up environment variables**

-Create or modify the .env file in the root directory of the project and add your OpenAI API key and any other configuration as needed:
+Create or modify the **example.env** file to **.env** in the root directory of the project and add your OpenAI API key and any other configuration as needed:

 ```bash
 OPENAI_API_KEY=your_openai_api_key_here